aeither/aptos-starter/README.md

 }
 ```

-The `--named-addresses` is a list of address mappings that must be translated in order for the package to be compiled to be stored in Alice's account. `--save-metadata` is required to publish the package.
+The `--named-addresses` is a list of address mappings that must be translated in order for the package to be compiled to be stored in the default account. `--save-metadata` is required to publish the package.

 ### 6. Test